HackYourFutureBelgium/home/curriculum/behavior-strategy-implementation/chapter-1.md

   - read through the rest of the example in [solution-write-ups](https://github.com/HackYourFutureBelgium/solution-write-ups)
 - In small groups:

-  - practice writing up 2-3 solutions to the `Add up the Numbers ...` challenge (be sure to test them all!)
+  - practice writing up 2-3 solutions to the [Add up the Numbers from a Single Number](https://edabit.com/challenge/4gzDuDkompAqujpRi) challenge (be sure to test them all!)
-  - <details><summary>here's a few suggestions to study:</summary>
+  - here's a few suggestions to study:

     ```js
     // Gabriel